Which IaaS to choose for Cloud Native applications?

 Private Cloud: VMware or On-premise

-Unlike previous proposals, the latter represents a solution alternative to restrictions of scalability of a private infrastructure, the interoperability of services between multiple cloud providers and the management of hyper-scaler data sovereignty.
+Unlike previous proposals, the infrastructure available with Openstack as a Service represents a solution alternative to restrictions of scalability of a private infrastructure, the interoperability of services between multiple cloud providers and the management of hyper-scaler data sovereignty.

-First of all, CloudFire With the service Public Cloud, similar to Scaleway and OVH, offers a service of Infrastructure as a Service based on Openstack.
-This allows the user to have a dynamic resource pool and manageable by aon demand resource interface.
+First of all, CloudFire With the service Openstack as a Service, similar to Scaleway and OVH, offers a service of Infrastructure as a Service Based on Openstack.
+This allows the user to Have a Dynamic Resource Pool And manageable by a On Demand Resource Interface.
 In addition, being an opensource software, Openstack does not limit integrations with additional solutions.
 It is precisely the concepts of community and opensource that flow through the veins of this technology that make the solution highly integrable with others.

 On the data sovereignty side, on the other hand, thanks to the release from the large Cloud Providers mentioned in the first point, with CloudFire's Public Cloud you have the guarantee that your data is in Italy and Europe, guaranteeing you the total freedom to limit its transfer outside.